LuxenDM/alpha-ui/readme.txt

 Alpha-UI is a LME-based replacement interface and support modules.
 The goals of Alpha-UI are
-• To create a minimal yet effective interface for day-to-day gameplay
+• To create a minimal yet effective interface for day-to-day gameplay on PC, large-format mobile, and VR devices
 • To provide an experimenting slate for the eventual creation of Quasar
 • To demonstrate the effectiveness of the LME system